Skip to content

 Can I add multiple domains?

 Yes.
 Add as many sending domains as you need.
-Each domain requires its own DNS records and verification.
+Each domain requires its own DNS records, verification, and warmup.
+See the Multi-Domain Strategy section above for when to add more.

 What happens if my domain health drops?